The Importance Of Paraverbal Communication In The Workplace

 Key features of paraverbal communication in the workplace:

-• Strategic use of volume, pauses, emphasis.
+• Strategic use of volume, pauses and emphasis.

 • Adaptability to various workplace situations.